How to Reach Genius on NYT Spelling Bee Every Day (Without Spoiling the Fun)

 You're staring at the yellow hive, three points away from Genius, but the letters have turned into a meaningless blur.
 We've all been there, frantically swiping random combinations only to hit the "Not in Word List" wall.
 The secret to better Spelling Bee scores is not a superhuman vocabulary.
 It is understanding the personality of the puzzle.

 Reaching the top rank is a mathematical goal, not a measure of intelligence.
 Length is prioritized far above quantity, so a single long word can be worth more than a fistful of tiny ones.
-Once you start chasing point density instead of scraps, your daily score climbs with much less friction.
+Once you chase point density before word count, your daily score climbs with much less friction.

 Most players stall because they hunt for words that do not exist in this specific universe.
 The Bee uses a curated dictionary that rejects plenty of legitimate words while favoring common, newspaper-friendly terms.
 Learning those editorial patterns helps you work with the puzzle instead of against it.